 When I first started food blogging, I changed my name on my Pinterest account to Food Meanderings, created a few boards and waited for everyone to flock to my account.
 I didn't happen.
 Then I started reading about Pinterest and got some advice from my blogging friend and it slowly started to improve.
 Although, again, it wasn't overnight.
 It took me a year to reach 650 followers.
 And that was with a lot of time and hard work invested!

 In the food blogging world, generally social media is critical but Pinterest is KING.
 There is also a lot to learn.
 There are better times a day to post, photo size/pin requirements and pinning etiquette.
-And a lot of this, I learned through the food blogging community (see # 8 below).
-Pinterest is a great investment for food bloggers because a Facebook post, a tweet or an Instagram photo is very short-lived, but a pin has an extended life ( 18 months approximately).
+And a lot of this, I learned through the food blogging community (see # 8 below). interest is a great investment for food bloggers because a Facebook post, a tweet or an Instagram photo is very short-lived, but a pin has an extended life ( 18 months approximately).

 8. Community is critical

 I was also very lucky because I had a blogger friend who'd been at it for a few years already.
 She generously shared her knowledge with me and I don't know what I would have done without her help starting a brand new blog.
 I didn't know the first thing about blogging and would have been even more lost than I already was if it weren't for her mentoring and support!
 But we have different types of blogs (she is travel) so there were still a lot of things I had to learn on my own.
 But most importantly, she is the one person that "gets it" when it comes to sharing blogging frustrations and victories.
 Unless you are blogging, it's hard to relate to these things.
 I wish every blogger a blogging friend like her.
-Check out my friend Sue's amazing travel blog @ TravelTalesofLife
+Check out my friend Sue's amazing travel blog at Travel Tales of Life!

 You may not think that anyone wants to read anything but your recipe, but that's not necessarily true.
 The recipe plugin that I use (WP Recipe Maker) on my food blog does have a "jump to recipe" function for the convenience of those that are just there for the recipe.
 I want my readers to have a good user experience and it's annoying if they don't want to read the post and they are forced to scroll.
 I know I get annoyed when that happens.
 Sometimes I want to read it and sometimes I don't, but I want to choose!

 If I knew this, I wouldn't have anguished over posting those simple recipes that I assumed everyone already knew about.
 In fact, I almost didn't post one of my most popular recipes - my 4 ingredient whipped shortbread- because I was embarrassed that I was posting a recipe that was on the back of a box cornstarch for years.
 How lame is that?
 I assumed that everyone must know this recipe already.
 What I wish I knew was, 'it doesn't matter!'
 Post what you want, what you like, what fits seasonally, whatever.
 Don't worry if you think that everyone else has it already.
 It doesn't matter.
 Some were my creations and some weren't.
 Just post whatever you feel like posting on your food blog.
 BUT if you adapt a recipe, just make sure you ALWAYS post the source and link back to the site where you found that recipe.